ComicAddict/Polyphonic_FPGA_Synthesizer/README.md

   - Change the XDC file accordingly to device and you choice of controlling
   - Generate Bitstream file for the chosen device
   - Program the device

+If you don't have any FPGA device:
+  - Well, sorry.
+Have nice day.